 - Aging skin and teeth.
 After smoking for a long time, people find that their skin ages faster and their teeth discolor or turn brown.

 - Harm to the unborn baby of a pregnant woman who smokes.
-Pregnant women who smoke are at increased risk for delivering their baby early or suffering a miscarriage or still birth.
+Pregnant women who smoke are at increased risk for delivering their baby early or suffering a miscarriage, still birth, or experiencing other problems with their pregnancy.
 Smoking by pregnant women also may be associated with learning and behavior problems in children.

 For people who do not smoke, secondhand smoke—exposure to exhaled smoke and smoke given off by the burning end of tobacco products—increases the risk for many diseases.
 Each year, an estimated 88 million Americans are regularly exposed to secondhand smoke and an estimated 41,000 nonsmokers die from diseases caused by secondhand smoke exposure.3

 Inhaling secondhand smoke increases a person’s risk for developing: